 - Coldwater (generally): 56 F (13.5 C) – 68 F (20 C)

-Freshwater fish require a recommended 5 inches (13sq.cm) of surface area to 1 inch (1.2 cm) of fully grown fish.
-For a fish only setup, the ratio is 1 inch (2.5cm) of fish for 2 gallons (9ltrs) of water and for reef only, 1 inch (2.5cm) of fish to 7 gallons (27ltrs) of water.
-Ponds: 100 inches (250cm) of fish to 1320 gallons (5000ltrs) of water.
+Overcrowding the aquarium with too many fish is one of the major causes of problems.
+Be sure you do not add too many fish for the size of the aquarium.
+Freshwater fish require a recommended 5 square inches (13 sq.cm) of surface area for each 1 inch (2.5 cm) body length of fully grown fish.
+For a fish only saltwater aquarium, the ratio is 1 inch (2.5 cm) of fish per 2 gallons (8 ltrs) of water and for reef aquariums, 1 inch (2.5 cm) of fish to 7 gallons (27 ltrs) of water.
+For outdoor ponds, allow 10 inches (25 cm) of fish to 132 gallons (500 ltrs) of water.

-Introducing Your Fish
+Gradually Introduce Your Fish

 Disease treatment must be specific to the disorder.
-These disease profiles include steps for diagnosis, treatment, and tips for prevention.
+These disease profiles include steps for diagnosis, treatment, and tips for prevention: